The application period for the 2018 ALPINE Summer Institute is now open—apply here.

-The ALPINE Summer Institute is a program for students interested in exploring careers in land conservation.
-Students must have an internship that involves some aspect of land conservation in New England to participate.
-The Summer Institute takes place over two weekends in June and August and features presentations by leaders in the conservation arena, field trips to conserved sites, and guided reflections by the students on their conservation internships.
-Students will have the opportunity to meet and interact with leaders and educators in land conservation organizations.
+The ALPINE Summer Institute is a program for participants interested in exploring careers in land conservation.
+Participants must have an internship that involves some aspect of land conservation in New England to participate.
+The Summer Institute takes place over two weekends in June and August and features presentations by leaders in the conservation arena, field trips to conserved sites, and guided reflections by the participants on their conservation internships.
+Participants will have the opportunity to meet and interact with leaders and educators in land conservation organizations.

 Requirements to apply:

-- Students must provide their own transportation to the weekend gatherings
+- Be able to provide their own transportation to and from the Summer Institute sessions

 Summer Institute 2017